 Hamilton Was Here: Rising Up in Revolutionary Philadelphia

-Join us for a "Year of Hamilton" as we explore the surprising connections between Philadelphia and Hamilton’s extraordinary contributions to the nation’s founding through lectures, evening programs, and family-friendly activities.
+Hamilton Was Here was a part of the Museum's "Year of Hamilton" that explored the surprising connections between Philadelphia and Hamilton’s extraordinary contributions to the nation’s founding through lectures, evening programs, and family-friendly activities.

 About the Experience